"Writing Italy" with Helena Attlee and Julian Evans (September 2023)

 Tuesday 5th September

-Using our senses as a way of expressing experiences and connecting to readers, we explore rooting our writing in the physical
+Using our senses as a way of expressing experiences and connecting with readers, we explore rooting our writing in the physical world to bring it alive

-Activity: Walking the Potentino valley with a local botanist
+Walking the Potentino valley

 Workshop:

-Sensory writing Aperitivo and dinner at castle
+dinner at castle

 Wednesday 6th September

-Today is about building skills to commit real people to the page, using their appearance, body language, behaviour and other closely observed details
+Building skills to commit real people to the page, using their appearance, body

-Activity: Visit to the local market
+Visit to the local market

-Workshop: Writing people, their settings and voices
+Writing people, their settings and voices

-Aperitivo and dinner at castle
+dinner at castle

 Thursday 7th September

-Activity: Local shepherds making ricotta cheese, followed by cheese tasting
+Local shepherds making ricotta cheese, followed by cheese tasting

-Workshop: Finding the universal strand
+Finding the universal strand

 Tasting the wines of Potentino with Charlotte Horton, followed by dinner with Rachel Roddy